-HUC 1510 Introduction to Health Unit Coordinating
+HUC 1510 Introduction to Health Unit Coordinating 3 credits: 3 hours lecture/week

 This course introduces the student to the role of a Health Unit Coordinator.
 Identification of a variety of communication devices and their uses within the electronic environment.
 (Prerequisites: None).
-(3 C/3 Hours/Week).